-It’s not only breast enlargement or reduction being a reason for visiting a plastic surgeon; many women visit for inverted nipple surgery too.
-The condition is painless, yet it makes the breasts look asymmetrical with many women embarrassed about their breasts appearance.
-When it comes to breast-feeding, it can cause frustration as it may not be possible to feed the baby, with some women falling into depression for the perception of not bonding with their newborn.
+Breast enlargement and reduction aren’t the only reasons to visit a plastic surgeon; many women in Westchester, Long Island, and NYC visit for inverted nipple surgery too.
+The condition is painless, yet it makes the breasts look asymmetrical and causes many women to feel embarrassed about their breast appearance.
+When it comes to breastfeeding, it can cause frustration as it may not be possible to feed the baby, with some women falling into depression for the perception of not bonding with their newborn.

 What Are Inverted Nipples?

 When your milk ducts are too short to allow the nipple to protrude it becomes an inverted nipple, or if tissue in your nipple has become inflamed it will shorten too.
 Quite common after pregnancy, when a loss of breast tissue means the nipple is pulled back into the breast.

 There are actually three different levels of nipple inversion, with the least severe being named “shy” nipple which although inverted, will respond to tactile or cold stimulation and protrude normally.
 Level two nipples will remain inverted all the time, while level three sees the nipple undergoing tissue constriction or scarring where vigorous stimulation will not work.